Cochta/Bark/README.md

 ## Description

-Physical motor for the summativ SAE Institute Geneva.
+Physics engine for the summativ SAE Institute Geneva.